mogoson/MGS.FileAvatar/README.md

 ## Ability
 - Read Json file to structure data, modify and write data to text file.
 - Read key value lines file to dictionary data, modify and write data to text file.
+- Read CSV lines file to dictionary data, modify and write data to text file.

 ## Install